Pirate-Hunter-Zoro/Digital-Twins/README.md

   * **Goal**: To build, train, and validate a powerful, custom hierarchical embedding model that understands patient trajectories over time.
 The ultimate goal is to use this trained model to find both the nearest (most similar) and farthest (most dissimilar) patients to test our similarity metrics comprehensively.
   * **Key Scripts**:
       * `scripts/world_2_neighbor_analysis/training/train_hierarchical_encoder.py`: The Training Gymnasium\!
 This script builds and trains our new, custom `HierarchicalPatientEncoder` model on the extrinsic task of predicting 30-day readmission.
-This is a crucial first step.
+It now includes robust features like class balancing for imbalanced data and early stopping with patience to find the best possible model.
       * `scripts/world_2_neighbor_analysis/compute_neighbors.py`: The Flexible Behemoth\!
 After the encoder is trained, this machine generates smart, time-aware vectors for all patient histories.
 It then calculates the similarity to every other patient and saves the **entire ranked list** of neighbors, from nearest to farthest, for maximum flexibility.
       * `scripts/world_2_neighbor_analysis/examine_and_correlate_neighbors.py`: The Quality Control-inator\!
 This script loads the full ranked lists of neighbors and intelligently analyzes the **k-nearest** vs. the **k-farthest** pairs.
 It compares their vector similarity to an LLM-judged clinical similarity score to see if our metrics work across the full spectrum of patient relationships.
       * `scripts/world_2_neighbor_analysis/plot_individual_patient_correlations.py`: The Multi-Scope Inspector\!
 This machine creates a grid of plots to visualize the correlation results for a few individual patients, helping us understand if patterns are consistent or patient-specific.